 At structured events the “Salute to the Lieutenant Governor”, or as it is referred to “Vice-regal Salute” is played.

-The Vice-Regal Salute” consists of the first six bars of “God Save the Queen” followed by the first four and the last four bars of “O Canada.”
+The Vice-Regal Salute” consists of the first six bars of “God Save the King” followed by the first four and the last four bars of “O Canada.”
 If you have a band, small ensemble or a pianist which could play the salute, sheet music is available from the office.
 Alternately, a CD of the Vice-Regal Salute is also available from the Aide-de-Camp.
 Please return the CD to the Aide-de-Camp.

 The Vice Regal Salute is played when the Lieutenant Governor reaches her place on a platform or at a head table, and before she sits down.